Zyrenth/DiscordLauncher/README.md

 # Tips
 From what I've seen the clients work a lot better if they're being accessed using HTTPS, I won't show how can you do that in this small docs but you can search it up on google.

-The clients that require HTTPS won't work without HTTPS (obviously), from what I've experienced the clients after the rspack change require to be ran on HTTPS.
+The clients that require HTTPS won't work without HTTPS (obviously), from what I've experienced the clients after the rspack change require to be run on HTTPS.

 # Configuration
 This is an example configuration that you can modify in `config.json`.